hkust-nlp/dart-math/README.md

 <summary>

-The off-the-shelf command to reproduce the data synthesis of the Vanilla Rejection Tuning (VRT) baseline in the paper
+The off-the-shelf command to reproduce the synthesis of the Vanilla Rejection Tuning (VRT) baseline in the paper
 </summary>